sonjaove/progg-and-DS-from-IITM/TDS_notes/LLMs for fun/Introdunction to LLMs.md

     return answer
 ```

-    this code, would mean that you are simply asking the model, without any training and simply asking, we could also train it and customize it.
+- this code, would mean that you are simply asking the model, without any training and simply asking, we could also train it and customize it.

+- you would actaully have to go through the response you get and convert it to json and then extract the given data.

 - Zero-Shot, One-Shot, and Multi-Shot Learning: paradigms in machine learning and artificial intelligence that describe how models are trained and tested with limited examples